Piano Quintet in G minor (Sibelius): Structure

 A 5 May 1890 ad promoting the premiere of Sibelius's G minor Quintet (Movements I and III only; II and IV premiered in October, and V in 1965.)

 The Italian composer Ferruccio Busoni played the piano at the premiere; he taught at the Helsinki Music Institute and was a friend of Sibelius's.

 The G minor Quintet is in five movements, as follows:

 The piece was published posthumously in 1993 by Edition Wilhelm Hansen.

-Movement I

 The first movement, marked Grave – Allegro, is in 3/2 time; it has a duration of about 10 minutes.

-Movement II

 The second movement is an intermezzo; marked Moderato and in 4/4 time, it has a duration of about 4.5 minutes.

-Movement III

 The third movement, marked Andante, is in 2/4 time; it has a duration of about nine minutes.

-Movement IV

 The fourth movement is a scherzo; marked Vivacissimo and in 3/4 time, it has a duration of about 3.5 minutes.

-Movement V

 The fifth movement begins Moderato in 4/4 time before switching to 6/8 for the Vivace.
 It has a duration of about 9.5 minutes.